University Lecturer in Civil Engineering

 Telephone: +44 1223 3 30278

-Christelle took part in the PISA2 project.
+- Capacity: Christelle was the leading research assistant for the PISA2 project.
 PISA2 is a Joint Industry Project run through the Carbon Trust and follow-up from Fleming award winning PISA project (2013 - 2016).
+This project enabled the development of the PISA method, a simple, and fast 1D numerical tool for the design of offshore monopile to lateral loads.
 PISA2 aimed at expanding the PISA design method to new soil types, including layered soil profiles.

 Energy, transport and urban infrastructure

 Use of Fibre Optic Sensing for Early Warning of Geohazards

 - Offshore Geotechnical Engineering (MEng, 4th year, lecturer, course founder)

 - Foundation Design (MEng, 4th year, lecturer)

 - Mechanics of solids, Plasticity (MEng, 3rd year, lecturer)

 - Stress/Strain measurement (MEng, 3rd year, lab leader)

 - 3D FE analyses (MEng, 3rd year, lab leader)